carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 - `-v` - Verbose (print what you are doing!)
 - `-f mydata.tar` - Create the archive in file *output_data.tar*

 The tar command allows users to concatenate flags.
 Instead of typing `tar -c -v -f`, we can use `tar -cvf`.
 We can also use the `tar` command to extract the files from the archive once we have transferred it:

 ```
 {{ site.local_prompt }} tar -xvf output_data.tar
 ```
-{: .bash}
+{:.bash}

 This will put the data into a directory called `output_data`.
 Be careful, it will overwrite data there if this directory already exists!

 Sometimes you may also want to compress the archive to save space and speed up the transfer.
 However, you should be aware that for large amounts of data compressing and un-compressing can take longer